MadTurt1e/OperatingSystems/PS3/ps3prob1/problem1.md

 `./script.sh foobar`<br>
 How would we get the parent shell to report the exit status of the child?
 Is that status zero or non-zero, and why?

-If you changed the invocation of the shell script to `./script.sh foobar`, we can get the parent shell to report the exit status of the child by using `$?` in bash. <br>
+If you changed the invocation of the shell script to `./script.sh foobar`, we can get the parent shell to report the exit status of the child by using `$?` in bash.
+We can print it using `echo $?`<br>
 This variable holds the exit status of the last command that was executed (the child's exit status, in this case). <br>
 If foobar does not exist in your directory, then the exit status would be non-zero because ls -l $* would fail to find a file or directory named foobar. <br>
 If foobar does exist, then the exit status would be zero, as 0 is a success.